The traditional lyrics for Jack and Jill

 The rhyme scheme

 The rhyme scheme is AABCCB.
 This means the first and third lines contain internal rhymes, Jill/hill and down/crown, as well as got/trot, and dob/nob.
 Similarly, the third line has an external rhyme with the sixth line (after/water caper/paper).
-Although our pronunciation of water and after are not quite rhyming in sound.
+Although our pronunciation of water and after are not quite rhyme in sound.
 In Jack and Jill, each row has seven syllables.
 Rhymes like Little Miss Muffet also have a rhyme scheme of AABCCB but have more syllables per line.

 The first lyrics for Jack and Jill

 The first Jack and Jill rhyme date back to the 18th century.
-Still, the rhyme continues to be seen wherever nursery rhyme and mother goose rhymes are printed today.
+Still, the rhyme continues to be seen wherever nursery rhymes and mother goose rhymes are printed today.
 The Mother Goose meets Mother Nature series includes a version of Jack and Jill that teaches students about water and the states of matter.

 Making new lyrics

-Writing new lyrics for Jack and Jill can be a fun exercise and challenge students to begin making their own poems.
+Writing new lyrics can be a fun exercise and challenge students to begin making their own poems.
 Firstly, they first need to think of two names.
 It is helpful to keep the names at one syllable each to make the number of syllables per line total seven.
 Therefore, a one-syllable nickname is best if the child wants to make the rhyme about themself and a friend.
 After that, continue with where the characters will go or what they will do.
 The ending word will need to rhyme with one of the names chosen.
-Continue thinking of words that can replace the traditional lyrics but continuing to maintain the correct number of syllables per line.
+Continue thinking of words that can replace the traditional lyrics but continue to maintain the correct number of syllables per line.

 Sue and Joe went to a show